 Keeping your CIT cash pickup and drop-off schedules well-timed and optimized requires both a good estimation of upcoming in-store consumer activity and a real-time view of the cash on hand at all of the stores in your network.

 The forecasting part is, by nature, a bit tricky.
 You have seasonal spurts and lulls as well as certain days of the week (and even certain hours of the day) where business has historically been brisk – all of which has to be taken into account.
 Balancing the change needed on hand while depositing the excess cash intake is obviously a schedule that only you can make.

 To best assemble your own unique and realistic schedule, you will need a clear insight into upcoming cash needs and surpluses, accompanied by both real-time cash visibility and trending activity.

-For the latter, a cash office retail software package such as T-knx Cash Office, can really do the trick.
+For the latter, a cash office retail software package, can really do the trick.
 With effective cash office software, you can now make well informed decisions as to anticipated change levels at critical times.
 This will keep your CIT pickup schedule at peak efficiency.